 Luanda-Kinshasa retraces a fictional musical recording.
 Musicians improvise a piece together in a visual environment which, from the style of dress of the protagonists to the recording equipment, helps to recreate a vintage and paradoxically unclassifiable, timeless atmosphere.
 An offbeat recall.
 The film composes and recomposes the montages in a random way to create a quasi-hypnotic loop of 6 hours of immersive music.

-The title refers to two historical events: the mythical boxing match between Muhammad Ali in Kinshasa in 1971 and the liberation of the Angolan capital Luanda in 1974–75.
+The title refers to two historical events: the mythical boxing match between Muhammad Ali and George Foreman in Kinshasa in 1971 and the liberation of the Angolan capital Luanda in 1974–75.
 Immersed in the imaginary world of the mid-1970s, surrounded by fake girlfriends, fake technicians, and fake journalists, the three guitarists, four percussionists, two keyboard players, and a single clarinettist play their roles with an unsettling and meticulous faithfulness.
 Without names, without words, this entirely fictional jazz funk jam also has a political dimension.
 Douglas explains that he was also inspired by Jacques Attali’s idea that musical formations can anticipate and carry a vision of new social formations.

 With this film, drawn into the big screen, the viewer is fascinated by a moment that they sense as key, behind the scenes of the history of music, and yet they are faced with a piece of fiction, carried away into an indefinite and subjective time, immersed in an almost infinite process of composition.